ManueleBazzichetto/ResistRecoverDrought/README.md

 # ResistRecoverDrought
 [![DOI](https://zenodo.org/badge/620832781.svg)](https://zenodo.org/badge/latestdoi/620832781)

+**The repo is going to be updated soon by a third release!**

-This repo includes (R) scripts and data to replicate the results presented in the manuscript "Functional components of biodiversity mediate stability of grasslands under extreme drought"
+This repo includes (R) scripts and data to replicate the results presented in the manuscript **"NEW TITLE"**.

 Data used in the analyses can be found in the 'Data' folder.
 Note that SPEI data (v 2.6), which we used to quantify the intensity of drought, are openly available at: https://digital.csic.es/handle/10261/202305